bassrehab/neuralmark/README.md

 **Explanation:**
 - The verification process mirrors the embedding process for consistency.
 - Adaptive thresholding is used to account for variations in image quality and potential transformations.
-- We chose to use similarity comparison over exact matching to allow for some level of data loss or modification.
+- I chose to use similarity comparison over exact matching to allow for some level of data loss or modification.

 ### Image Quality Assessment